yorickdowne/ethstaker-deposit-cli/docs/src/new_mnemonic.md

 - **`--execution_address`**: The Ethereum execution address for validator withdrawals.

 - **`--pbkdf2`**: Will use pbkdf2 key derivation instead of scrypt for generated keystore files as defined in [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335#decryption-key).
-This can be a good alternative if you intend to work with a large number of keys.
+This can be a good alternative if you intend to work with a large number of keys, as it can improve performance however it is less secure.
+You should only use this option if you understand the associated risks and have familiarity with encryption.

 - **`--folder`**: The folder where keystore and deposit data files will be saved.